Conditional writes shipped

 Attributes

-By default, all attributes are indexed.
-To disable indexing for an attribute, set the filterable field to false in the schema, for a 50% discount and improved indexing performance.
+By default, attributes are indexed and thus queries can filter or sort by them.
+To disable indexing for an attribute, set filterable to false in the schema for a 50% discount and improved indexing performance.
+The attribute can still be returned, but not used for filtering or sorting.

 Some limits apply to attribute sizes and number of attribute names per namespace.
 See Limits.